About the program

-Rachel will be working as a Lead PLTL Mentor this fall, a position she held in Fall 2017 as well.
-In this role, she provides support to the program director by observing and providing feedback to the new PLTL leaders, developing training materials and collecting, evaluating and presenting survey results to improve programming.
+Rachel worked as a Lead PLTL Mentor in Fall 2018, a position she held in Fall 2017 as well.
+In this role, she provided support to the program director by observing and providing feedback to the new PLTL leaders, developing training materials and collecting, evaluating and presenting survey results to improve programming.

 Peer-Led Team Learning Leader Recruitment

 Invitations to apply for PLTL Leader positions will be sent out in January.
 Students who have participated in PLTL and earned an A- or better in a relevant course who are interested in developing leadership skills in an academic setting are encouraged to apply.
 Application review, interviews and selection will be completed during the spring semester.

 Link to Spring 2019 PLTL Leader Application (position would start in Fall 2019):

 - Physics: Nicole Hudson

 - CIRCLE/Chemistry: Gina Frey

 - Chemistry: Susan Hocking, Sarah Luesse